OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 4. After you enter your credentials, close the browser window and return to the command prompt.
 As the SSO configuration process continues, you'll see status messages being written to the console.
 As described in the console messages, files within the add-in project that the Yeoman generator created are automatically updated with data that's required by the SSO process.

-## Try it out
+## Test your add-in

-If you've created an Excel, Word, or PowerPoint add-in, complete the steps in the following section to try it out.
+If you've created an Excel, Word, or PowerPoint add-in, complete the steps in the following section to try it.
 If you've created an Outlook add-in, complete the steps in the [Outlook](#outlook) section instead.

 ### Excel, Word, and PowerPoint

-Complete the following steps to try out an Excel, Word, or PowerPoint add-in.
+Complete the following steps to test an Excel, Word, or PowerPoint add-in.

 1. When the SSO configuration process completes, run the following command to build the project, start the local web server, and sideload your add-in in the previously selected Office client application.